 INTERNATIONAL KISSING DAY

-July 6th is International Kissing Day.
-The goal behind the awareness day is to remind people to recognize the simple value of a kiss between friends, lovers, family, and even pets.
-International Kissing Day celebrates this enjoyable activity, and the part it plays in cultures throughout the world.
-It’s a celebrated day that many businesses, websites and social media sites tie in to for promotions of their products or services.
+International Kissing Day on July 6th celebrates the enjoyable activity of kissing, and the part it plays in cultures throughout the world.
+The day reminds people to recognize the simple value of a kiss between friends, lovers, family, and even pets.
+It’s a celebrated day that many businesses, websites, and social media sites tie in to for promotions of their products or services.

 It’s an ageless activity.
-Research has found that 5% of people over the age of 45 are locking lips at least 31 times a week.
+Research shows that 5% of people over the age of 45 are locking lips at least 31 times a week.

 A study of kissing reported in the book The Art of Kissing by William Case found:

 - Passionate kissing burns 6.4 calories a minute.

 - A Hershey’s kiss contains 26 calories, which takes five minutes of walking–or about four minutes of kissing–to burn off.

 - The study of kissing is better known as philematology.

 - Lips are 100 times more sensitive than the tips of the fingers.

 Are you ready for some kissing?
 Listen to an NPR interview on the science of kissing.
 Organizers around the world host events to celebrate International Kissing Day.
 Look for an event for those who have lovers and those who are looking for them.